 This Procedure implements the University's Policy on Accommodations.

 This policy provides guidelines that will assist in the development of work/life balance initiatives to support the wellness and health of employees.
 This policy is in compliance with The Patient Protection and Affordable Care Act (H.R.
 3590) which was signed into law on March 23, 2010.
-Research has shown that lactation support is beneficial to the working, nursing mother and her child as well as to employers by decreasing medical expenses; reducing absenteeism; increasing employee retention;
+Research has shown that lactation support is beneficial to the working, nursing parent and child as well as to employers by decreasing medical expenses; reducing absenteeism; and increasing employee retention.

 The University has adopted this Policy to provide for prompt and equitable resolution of complaints by University visitors or program participants who allege unlawful discrimination, harassment or retaliation under, exclusion from participation in, or denial of the benefits of University programs or activities.